Hackership/http-fun/README.md

     http -v --session resource_test PUT http://http-fun.hackership.org/resource_manager/ dog=jake bag=tote

 These are the basic ways to interact with http-resources.
-And although it is rather simple (four main methods), it is an incredibly powerful system and the basis of most [Restful APIs](#Restful (API) Design)
+And although it is rather simple (four main methods), it is an incredibly powerful system and the basis of most [Restful APIs](#restful-api-design)

-### Extra Verbs
+#### Extra Verbs

 We have two more verbs to briefly look into: `HEAD` and `OPTIONS`.